ThatsVie/atlas-web-development/css_advanced/README.md

 ### What is CSS
 CSS (Cascading Style Sheets) is a stylesheet language used to describe the presentation of a document written in HTML.
 CSS controls the layout, colors, fonts, and overall visual styling of web pages.

 In this project, we used CSS to style the Smile School website.
-The styles.css file contains rules that define the appearance of elements such as headers, menus, sections, and buttons.
+The `styles.css` file contains rules that define the appearance of elements such as headers, menus, sections, and buttons.

 ### How to Add Style to an Element

 To add style to an element, you can create CSS rules in an external stylesheet, an internal `<style>` tag within the HTML file, or directly inline using the style attribute.

-Example from the project:
+Example:

 ![image](https://github.com/ThatsVie/atlas-web-development/assets/143755961/1bb50032-8724-4eca-9225-6f4c910f109e)

-In the styles.css file, the styling for the header element is defined:
+In the `styles.css` file, the styling for the header element is defined:

 ![image](https://github.com/ThatsVie/atlas-web-development/assets/143755961/508444fb-08b2-4eca-a92f-f2a9f8022964)

 ### What is a Class

 A class is a reusable style definition in CSS that can be applied to multiple HTML elements.
-Classes are defined with a . (dot) prefix and can be assigned to elements using the class attribute.
+Classes are defined with a . (period) prefix and can be assigned to elements using the class attribute.

-Example from the project:
+Example:

 ![image](https://github.com/ThatsVie/atlas-web-development/assets/143755961/0e05c01f-ce66-403f-bb29-6f85feff6199)

-In the styles.css file, the styling for the getSchooled class is defined:
+In the `styles.css` file, the styling for the `getSchooled` class is defined:

 ![image](https://github.com/ThatsVie/atlas-web-development/assets/143755961/23389650-9a9c-45a7-b45a-1d9cb96fc959)